 Disabled people sometimes find themselves treated like another species instead of the regular human beings that they are.
-As if the able-ism of the world didn't already work against them, disabled people must also put up with the things you do and say that make their life even more difficult.
-On more occasions than you might expect, they must remind strangers that "helping" them with their wheelchairs is akin to kidnapping, and your random hand signals aren't American Sign Language, just insensitive.
+As if the able-ism of the world didn't already work against them, disabled people must also put up with the things other individuals do or say.
+Sometimes, strangers have to be told that "helping" someone with their wheelchair is akin to kidnapping, and that random hand signals aren't American Sign Language, just insensitive.
 While most people realize petting a service dog falls under the umbrella of faux-pas, they still might talk down to people with a visible disability, or even question those who have one that's not so obvious.

-Yet all it takes is Google search to illustrate the amazing things disabled people are capable of; they aren't asking for your pity, or, for that matter, your gushing praise about "how brave" they are.
+Yet all it takes is Google search to illustrate the amazing things disabled people are capable of.
 These tales from Reddit are reminders that not everyone is in need of help, even if you have the best of intentions.
-If you wish to learn more, consider the work of famous disability rights activists to get an idea of how you can be a better ally for your fellow disabled citizens.
+If you wish to learn more, consider the work of famous disability rights activists to get an idea of how anyone can be a better ally for their fellow disabled citizens.

 "A friend of a friend of mine who is wheelchair bound told us how people constantly offer to push her to her destination.
 And often times go to start push her along.